AhmedGebril/AhmedGebril/README.md

 - 👋 Hi, I’m @AhmedGebril
-- 👀 I’m interested in Gamin
+- 👀 I’m interested in Gaming
-- 🌱 I’m currently learning Python
+- I'm a full stack developer
-- 📫 How to reach me ahmedgebril1889@yahoo.com
+- 📫 How to reach me ahmedgebril1889@gmail.com

 <!---
 AhmedGebril/AhmedGebril is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.